-SKAL virtual AGA Collapsed after a new President and VP was elected
+SKAL virtual AGA Collapsed after a New President and VP was Elected

 447 out of 12,933 SKAL members from up to 318 Clubs in up to 102 countries joined virtually today at 5.00 am CET on a platform commissioned by hourglass.net.

-SKAL International had its Annual Meeting today – and it didn’t go the way it was expected to proceed
+SKAL International had its virtual AGA, the Annual General Assembly today – and it didn’t go the way it was expected to proceed

 Skål International is the world’s largest global network of Tourism Professionals promoting Tourism, Business, and Friendship worldwide since 1934.
 Its members are Directors and Executives of the Tourism sector who relate to each other to address issues of common interest, improve a business network and promote destinations.